Don't Like Your Brokerage's Brand Colors?

 This is the part that you’re probably not going to like.
 Yes, you do have to use brand colors if your company requires it.
 Brand compliance is important, not just because it’s probably in your Independent Contractor Agreement. but because a strong collective brand helps everyone in the company, including you.

-I’m also going to say that there are some incredibly talented folks who manage brand styles for franchises.
+There are some incredibly talented folks who manage brand styles for franchises.
 They know what they’re doing.
 They’ve chosen the company colors for a reason.
 I totally get why agents want to build a distinct personal brand style, and I fully support that, but you have to do it within the brand framework.

 Most brands have white and either a dark grey or a true black.
 If the other company colors don’t fit you, use those unless they’re mandatory.
 Black, white, and grey are incredibly adaptable colors and are easy to use in a clean & modern layout.
 They also work well with almost any well-balanced font combination.

 Copy The Hex or Web Code

-Then go to Canva and paste that code into the color selector.
-They may look close enough but using the wrong shade can make your layouts feel “off”.
+Another grey may look close enough but using the wrong shade can make your layouts feel “off”.
 Ditto with every other color.
 Don’t guess.
 Get your color codes and use them.

-You can also use one of the other approved brand colors, ala the RE/MAX red on smaller elements.
-Here I’ve grabbed the hex code for their red and used it on a divider line.
+Let’s snag another brand color to add a little more contrast on small elements.
+Here I’ve grabbed the hex code for the RE/MAX red and used it on a divider line.
 The overall layout stays clean, but voila, brand colors used.
-You can use the same technique with any brand.